Expected information gain estimation via density approximations: Sample allocation and dimension reduction: EIG estimation using transportation of measure

-\begin{theorem} Under the Assumptions~\ref{ass:inclass},~\ref{ass:consist_and_normal},~\ref{ass:inclass_beta} and~\ref{ass:consist_and_normal_beta}, suppose $g$ and $h$ are both continuous and bounded, and that $\nabla g(\alpha), \nabla^2 g( \alpha)$ and $\nabla h(\beta), \nabla^2 h( \beta)$ exist and are continuous in some neighborhood of $ \alpha^*$ and $\beta^*$, respectively.
-Then bias of the EIG estimator \fl{where $\{x^i, y^i\}_{i=1}^{L=N+M} \sim \pi_{X,Y}$,} converges at a rate of $O(1/N)$, and the variance converges at a rate of $O(1/M + 1/N^2)$.
-Therefore, the MSE converges at a rate of $O(1/M + 1/N^2)$. \end{theorem} The proof is deferred to Appendix~\ref{proof:EIG_rate}.
-After analyzing the convergence rate, we can then explore the optimal sample allocation between the training and evaluation samples. \begin{corollary} \fl{In the context of Theorem ~\ref{thm:EIG_rate} and Theorem ~\ref{cor:MSE_rate},} given $L$ samples from the joint distribution $\pi_{X,Y}$, the optimal allocation between the training and evaluation samples should be set as $\frac{M}{N} \sim O(L^{1/3})$.
-Correspondingly, the optimal convergence rate of the MSE is $O(L^{-1})$. \end{corollary} The proof of this corollary is provided in Appendix~\ref{proof:opt_allocation}.
-We observe that if $\frac{M}{N} \sim O(L^{p})$ for some $p > 0$, the mean squared error (MSE) decreases at a rate of $2L^{p-2} + L^{-p-1} + L^{2p-2} + L^{-2} + L^{-1}$.
-If $p > 1/2$, the leading term has an order greater than $-1$.
-For all $p \in (0, \frac{1}{2}]$, the \textit{asymptotic} convergence rate remains $O(L^{-1})$.
-The optimal value, $p = 1/3$, is obtained by solving a root-finding problem (see Appendix~\ref{proof:opt_allocation} for more detail), where the difference lies in the order of the non-leading term.
-The rate of convergence is confirmed in the numerical examples presented in~\Cref{subsec:LG}.
+With this analysis of the convergence rate, we can then explore the optimal allocation between training and evaluation samples. \begin{corollary} In the context of the preceding theorems, given $L = M+N$ samples from the joint distribution $\pi_{X,Y}$, the optimal allocation between the training and evaluation samples should be set as $\frac{M}{N} \sim \mathcal O(L^{1/3})$.
+Correspondingly, the optimal convergence rate of the MSE of $\widehat{\mathrm{EIG}}_{M,N}$ is $\mathcal O(L^{-1})$. \end{corollary} The proof of this corollary is provided in Appendix~\ref{proof_of_thms}.
+We observe that if $\frac{M}{N} \sim \mathcal O(L^{\varpi})$ for some $\varpi > 0$, the mean squared error (MSE) decreases at a rate of $2L^{\varpi-2} + L^{-\varpi-1} + L^{2\varpi-2} + L^{-2} + L^{-1}$.
+If $\varpi > 1/2$, the leading term has an exponent greater (i.e., slower) than $-1$.
+For all $\varpi \in (0, \frac{1}{2}]$, the \textit{asymptotic} convergence rate remains $\mathcal O(L^{-1})$.
+The optimal value, $\varpi = 1/3$, is obtained by solving a root-finding problem (see Appendix~\ref{proof_of_thms} for more detail), where the difference lies in the order of the non-leading term.
+The rate of convergence is confirmed in the numerical examples presented in Section~\ref{subsec:LG}.